Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Results

-This lemma implies the cost landscape exponentially concentrates on the value $\Tr [O]/2^n$ for large $n$, whenever $L$ scales as a sufficiently large polynomial in $n$.
-For example, if $L$ scales linearly with $n$, i.e. $\exists t>0$, such that $L=t n$, then our bound implies that this effect will occur if the noise exceeds a threshold: $q\leq 2^{-(c + 1/2t)}$, where $c>0$.
-If the depth is superlinear in $n$, then the exponential concentration of the cost is guaranteed for any value of the noise strength.
-While this lemma has important applications on its own, particularly for VQE, it also provides intuition for the origin of the NIBP phenomenon, which we now state.
+This lemma implies the cost landscape exponentially concentrates on the value $\Tr [O]/2^n$ for large $n$, whenever the number of layers $L$ scales linearly with the number of qubits.
+While this lemma has important applications on its own, particularly for VQE, it also provides intuition for the NIBP phenomenon, which we now state.

 Let $\partial_{l m}\widetilde{C}=\partial \widetilde{C}/ \partial {\theta_{l m}}$ denote the partial derivative of the noisy cost function with respect to the $m$-th parameter that appears in the $l$-th layer of the ansatz, as in Eq.~\eqref{eq:layerunitary}.
 For our main technical result, we upper bound $|\partial_{l m}\widetilde{C}|$ as a function of $L$ and $n$.